wp-plugins/bepro-listings/readme.txt

 You will need our form builder addon

-= Can I make Money With this Plugin? =
+= Can I make Money with this Plugin? =

 Yes, you can charge users per category, or create unlimited payment packages.
-You must use our FREE BePro Cart plugin for this feature.
-Download it from our website.
-Alternatively, you can use one of our paid membership addons to limit features by membership level.
+You must install our FREE BePro Cart plugin available on beprosoftware.com Alternatively, you can use one of our paid membership addons to limit features by membership level.

 = How do I setup notification emails? =

-You will need the BePro Email plugin which is FREE.
+You will need the Free BePro Email plugin available on our website.
 If its intstalled, BePro Listings will load notification emails into BePro Email.
 You can then add new notifcations or edit the ones created by BePro Listings

 = Does this work with posts and pages? =

 Yes, it works anywhere shortcodes are accepted

-= Do shortcodes and widets work together? =

-Yes, if they are on the page where a form submission is received, they will react to the submission.
-The easiest way to do this is with our [bl_all_in_one] shortcode

-= How can I customize the style and layout? =

-Our css is mostly contained to /css/bepro_listings.css.
-Its designed to be easily overridden by custom css that you create.
-Regarding the layout, the templates are little more than a set of wordpress hooks so its easy to create your own.

-= Can I add Markers to the Google Map? =

-Markers are generated by posts which match a search criteria.
-To have a marker on the map, you must have created a "BePro Listing".
-Marker icons can be changed with our BePro Listings Icons addon

-= What is the Google Map showing by default? =

-The latest X listings added to the system

-= How to make Google map markers react on click instead of hover? =

-[generate_map pop_up=1]

-= Why is the google map not reacting to the listings table page change? =

-[generate_map paging=1]

 = Issues Generating Lat/Lng coordinates?  =